 In your role as a leader at any level, if you buy into the concept that our jobs are to help people be great, then its a good bet your teams perform at a high-level.
 In my leadership workshops, I ask participants “What are the essential things you must do to set your people and teams up for success?”
 Then I ask them (and now you) to create a list of ten of those essentials and then grade themselves on how well they are performing each of them.
 Most lists include providing the right tools for the job, training and coaching, reviewing the company’s purpose and core values, and communicating clear expectations.
 It’s a great starting point to increase your leadership impact.
 Serving others goes a long way to building trust.
 As discussed in a previous article called Building Trust-The Key to Agility ( https://c-suitenetwork.com/advisors/building-trust-the-key-to-organizational-agility/), high-trust cultures outperform low-trust cultures all day long.
 I have experienced this truth first-hand.

 Let’s think about leadership in the context of today.
-Research shows that today’s workforce wants four things from their jobs – better bosses, a career path, a company with a purpose they resonate with, and healthy workplace culture.
+Research shows that today’s workforce wants four things from their jobs – a fulfilling job, better bosses, teams they like being a part of, a company they believe in.
 The servant-leader will thrive with today’s workforce.
 The self-serving leader will struggle with attracting and retaining talent and achieving engagement and sustained performance.
 If we take the conversation up to the organization level, self-serving, command and control leadership cultures have a distinct disadvantage during these challenging times.

 Know this, your leadership matters.
 Keep learning, growing and developing your leaders!